divyaprakashdp/time-machine/README.md

 # Time Machine Web Page
-This is a web page that allows users to explore historical events and media by entering a specific year.
-The page is designed to have a sci-fi look and feel, and incorporates elements of the Wes Anderson style through the use of pastel colors, quirky fonts, and vintage imagery.
+This is a web page that allows users to explore historical events and media by entering a specific date.
+The page incorporates elements of the Wes Anderson style through the use of pastel colors, quirky fonts, and vintage imagery.

 ### Technologies Used
 - ReactJS: Used for building the front-end of the web page, including the form for entering the date and the various media options.